 A student who desires to change from one program to another, re-enter into a different program, or who wishes to seek an additional degree at a Bryan University campus must visit with the Department Chair or Dean to discuss the requirements and expectations of such a change.
-Students must meet all admission requirements specific to the desired or additional program before approval to change or pursue an additional degree is approved.
-Satisfactory Academic Progress (SAP) is also evaluated and students must meet all applicable SAP requirements.
+Students must meet all admission requirements specific to the desired or additional program and sign a new enrollment agreement.
+Satisfactory Academic Progress (SAP) is also evaluated, and students must meet all applicable SAP requirements.
 Once approval is granted, the University will transfer all relevant and successfully completed courses into the new program of study.
 Courses transferred from one program to another will be counted towards maximum time frame, program completion and cumulative GPA calculations for the new or additional program the student enrolls in.
 Successfully completed courses include; General Education and Support courses with a letter grade of "D" or higher and Core Courses with a letter grade of "C" or higher.
 Courses for which a grade is earned at any Bryan University campus will remain in the student's permanent academic record.